 Christchurch is New Zealand’s second largest city and the economic and cultural centre of the South Island.
 It has the highest economic growth rate in New Zealand and one of the country’s lowest unemployment rates.
-The city has an entrepreneurial spirit and many of the University’s international students find work and opportunities to establish their talents within the city’s vibrant cosmopolitan community.
+The city has an entrepreneurial spirit and many international students nd work to establish their talents within the city’s vibrant community.

-Christchurch is a great place for those who enjoy urban life, with many cafés and shopping districts throughout the city.
-Christchurch is also renowned for its outdoor lifestyle.
-Hagley Park, near the city centre, is home to the Botanical Gardens, public sports fields, tennis courts and even a public golf course.
-The park is used throughout summer for public concerts and festivals, and the newly redeveloped Hagley Oval is New Zealand’s newest test cricket venue and played hosts to matches in the recent Cricket World Cup.
-Christchurch has surf beaches on its eastern side and is close to Akaroa, New Zealand’s only French settlement, the thermal pools at Hanmer Springs, wineries, and a dozen ski fields in the Southern Alps.
+Christchurch is a great place for urban life, with cafés and shopping districts throughout the city, but it is also renowned for its outdoor lifestyle.
+Hagley Park, near the city centre, is home to the Botanic Gardens, public sports fields, tennis courts and a public golf course.
+The park is used throughout summer for public concerts and festivals, and the redeveloped Hagley Oval played host to matches in the Cricket World Cup.
+Christchurch has surf beaches on its eastern side and is close to the ski fields of the Southern Alps; Akaroa, New Zealand’s only French settlement; the thermal pools at Hanmer Springs and many wineries.

-Christchurch is the one of the most navigable of New Zealand’s cities with a large bus-based local transport system providing regular access to destinations.
-There are also designated cycle pathways throughout the city.
-Christchurch International Airport is the gateway to the South Island and international flights arrive and depart daily.
+Christchurch is the one of the most navigable of New Zealand’s cities with a large, bus-based local transport system and designated cycle paths throughout the city.
+Christchurch International Airport is the gateway to the South Island.

 As Christchurch moves forward it needs talented, entrepreneurial and creative international students and graduates.
-Joining the University of Canterbury family provides opportunities to become a member of a vibrant student body and an exciting community full of prospects.
+Joining the UC family provides opportunities to become a member of a vibrant student body and an exciting community full of prospects.